QuentinVacher-rl/Celeste-RL/README.md

 ## Results:

 Coming soon :)

+I have only uploaded the video at the top for know.

 I have some promising results on the first two screens of the game right now with SAC, without using the image.
 The challenge is that even after 36 hours of training, SAC is unable to learn from the image.
 I'm not yet sure why and how to correct this.